• Recipe Index

 Ground bison meat, Cassava flour, ground cumin, onion powder, salt, pepper, paprika powder, shallot, and garlic displayed on a table.

-Ground Bison meat: If you can, go for grass-fed bison.
-It's leaner meat than your regular ground beef but also sweeter in taste and deliciously tender.
+• Ground Bison meat: If you can, go for grass-fed bison.
+It's leaner than regular ground beef, but it's also sweeter in taste and deliciously tender.

-Almond flour: Use either almond flour or cassava flour.
-It will give some structure and help with keeping the meat tender.
+• Almond flour: Use either almond flour or cassava flour.
+It will give the meat some structure and help keep it tender.
 It replaces breadcrumbs.

 Ingredients For The Light Sauce